David Boston: Personal life

 Boston's father, Byron, is an American football official in the NFL.
-He was not permitted to officiate regular season games in which David was playing.
+He was not permitted to officiate regular season games in which David played.
 Byron worked as a line judge for one of his son's preseason games, between the Cardinals and the San Diego Chargers on August 14, 1999.

 On March 27, 2000, David Boston and Na'il Diggs were traveling northbound in a Hummer on I-71 in Columbus, Ohio.
 A Ford Escort driven by Danielle Carfagna was traveling the wrong way on the interstate and collided with the Hummer.
 Boston and Diggs were injured, and Carfagna was killed in the accident.
 Boston suffered lingering nerve damage from the accident.
 Police were not able to determine why the woman was driving the wrong way.

-On March 13, 2002, Boston was accused of driving under the influence of cocaine and marijuana after testing positive for those drugs.
-He was arrested at his home after two people called 911.
-He pleaded no contest to misdemeanors, suspended sentence.

-On October 19, 2004, Boston was accused of punching an airline ticket agent who wouldn't let him board a plane at an airport in Burlington, Vermont.
+On October 19, 2004, Boston was accused of punching a male airline ticket agent who wouldn't let him board a plane at an airport in Burlington, Vermont.
 He pleaded no contest, was fined $500 and paid $211 in restitution.

 On August 23, 2007, Boston was arrested in Pinellas Park, Florida and charged with DUI after a failed sobriety test was conducted.
 Boston was released on his own recognizance.

 Boston's breath test resulted in a reading of 0.00 BAC.
-On September 10, 2007 it was released to the media that David Boston tested positive for GHB, a recreational drug with questionable ties to bodybuilding.
+On September 10, 2007, it was released to the media that David Boston tested positive for GHB, a recreational drug that the body produces naturally.
 After learning of the drug charges the Buccaneers quickly came to an injury settlement with Boston allowing him to be released.
 On September 12, 2007, Boston was officially released by Tampa Bay when they decided to sign Mark Jones.

-On December 1, 2011, Boston was accused of beating a woman after a night of drinking in Boca Raton.
-Boston allegedly punched the woman twice in the head, leaving a gash requiring 10 stitches, according to a Boca Raton police report.
-Boston pleaded guilty to a charge of aggravated battery and received a six-month prison sentence.
-Judge Charles Burton said that he was extending leniency to Boston, turning down the prosecution's request for a term of four years, because of medical evidence that the defendant had incurred permanent brain injuries from the four concussions he sustained during his playing days.